srid/srid/unfree.md

 # Humanity Orthodox

-Although we are increasingly becoming secular (via allowing individualism to increasingly emerge), religiosity and tribalism are still part of being a human:
+Although we are increasingly becoming secular (via allowing individualism to increasingly emerge), religiosity and tribalism are still part of being a human.
+A sample of such group-think are provided in the below list:

 ```query
 path:./*